 The practical application of sustainable materials in new construction.

-Based on your lottery number, you will select a specific material from that CSI division to be the main focus of your paper.
+You will select a specific material related to commercial construction for the topic of your paper.

 Written work should be representative of your professionalism as a future constructor and, therefore, should demonstrate your finest comprehension, organization and writing abilities.
 Excessive grammatical, punctuation, and/or spelling errors will result in a significantly reduced score.
 Merely completing the assignment does not guarantee a passing grade.
 Your paper should be a MINIMUM of 1,500 words, or approximately 5 double-spaced pages (not including the abstract, reference page and annotated bibliography), typed in 12 point Times New Roman font using APA Style from the American Psychological Association, including proper headings, title page, page numbering, abstract, reference page and annotated bibliography.
 MLA STYLE IS NOT ACCEPTABLE.
 End your 5-page narrative with a section titled “Conclusion” that includes your summary of the topic.
 Write your conclusion in the first person, "I," narrative.
 Your paper is not to be bound.
 Format is 8 ½”x 11” plain paper, two-sided printing, 3-hole punched and stapled in the top left corner.
 Submit one final hard copy and upload to KSOL Canvas an electronic copy in Word 2013 or newer format.
 Anything short of five pages or more than six pages will result in an automatic letter grade reduction.
 The rough draft requires submission of only a hard copy (no KSOL Canvas upload).